timjogorman/RicherEventDescription/damr-pass1.md

 ### FullDefinition (Kind)

 - If "w / wug" is a definitional mention, everything that is a "wug" in context is part of "w".
-- Generally default to "multiplicity" if not sure.
+- Generally default to "multiple" if not sure -- this should be a rare class.
 - Can think of this as mentions of 'kind'
 - Ignore whether this is treated collectively or distributively